-The most unique trail in America, with landscapes found nowhere else on Earth, the greatest diversity of ecosystems, and over a hundred endangered or threatened species of plants and animals.
-Hike from white sand beaches along emerald waters to dense blackwater swamps, or trek through the desert-like scrub to then swim in clear springs surrounded by subtropical jungle later that same day.
+The Florida Trail is the most unique trail in America, with landscapes found nowhere else on Earth, the greatest diversity of ecosystems, and over a hundred endangered or threatened species of plants and animals.
+Thru-hikers trek from white sand beaches along emerald waters to dense blackwater swamps.
+In Ocala they hike through the desert-like scrub to then swim in clear springs surrounded by subtropical jungle later that same day.
 There is no other thru-hike experience like it and it's only possible when every other national scenic trail is covered with ice and snow.

 The Florida Trail is one of eleven US National Scenic Trails, a nationwide network of trails created by the National Trails System Act of 1968.
 The law distinguishes scenic trails from historic and recreational trails, defining them as,